yagizalkilic/multi_robot_path_planning/README.md

 ## Program information

-- The multi_robot_path_scheduling catkin package contains 5 executables.
+- The path_scheduling_turtle_sim_tests package contains 5 executables.
 (In order to execute the program, https://root.cern/ should be installed.)

 - turtle_publisher:  generates turtles from turtlesim library, generates paths for the turtles, and calculates schedules for the paths.